puppetlabs/puppetlabs-helm/README.md

 ##### `tls_verify`

-Enable TLS for request and verify remote
+Enable TLS for request and verify remote.

 Default: `undef`

 ##### `values`

-Specify values from a YAML file, can take multiple values in an array
+Specify values from a YAML file.
+Multiple values in an array are accepted.

 Default: `[]`

 ##### `verify`

-Verify the package before installing it
+Specifies whether to verify the package before installing it.

+Values `'true','false'`

 Default: `false`

 ##### `version`

 Specify the exact chart version to install.
-If this is not specified, the latest version is installed
+Specifying `undef` installs the latest version.

 Default: `undef`

 ##### `wait`

- if set, will wait until all Pods, PVCs, Services, and minimum number of Pods of a Deployment are in a ready state before marking the release as successful.
-It will wait for as long as `timeout`
+Specifies whether to wait until all Pods, PVCs, Services, and the minimum number of pods of a deployment are in a ready state before marking the release as successful.
+The duration is for as long as `timeout` value.

+Values `'true','false'`

 Default: `false`

 #### `helm::helm_init`

-Deploys the tiller pod and initialises the helm client
+Deploys the tiller pod and initialises the Helm client.

 ##### `init`

-A flag to deploy the tiller pod and initialise the helm client
+Specifies whether to deploy the tiller pod and initialise the Helm client.

 Values: `'true','false'`